smart-models/Progressive-Summarizer-RAPTOR/README.md

 Failure to include the proper placeholder format will cause the summarization process to fail.

+### Important Note about LLM models with thinking abilities

+By default, thinking abilities are disabled in the RAPTOR API.
+When using models with chain-of-thought capabilities, the `think` parameter is set to `False` in API requests to Ollama.

 ## Contributing

 Progressive-Summarizer-RAPTOR is an open-source project that welcomes contributions from the community.
 Your involvement helps make the tool better for everyone.